-EDF is working with oil and gas companies to make the business case, improve transparency and drive innovation for curbing emissions of methane, the key component of natural gas.
+EDF is working with oil and gas companies to understand and manage methane risk, improve transparency and drive innovation for curbing emissions of methane, the key component of natural gas.

 Methane is a powerful greenhouse gas, over 80 times more potent than carbon dioxide, one that scientists say is responsible for more than a quarter of the warming we are experiencing today.
 It also represents a fast-emerging form of carbon risk for oil and gas companies as well as investors.